 Those of us who are now middle-aged white people remember when SPF 15 was the maximum coverage product, and it was powerful.
 It even worked for the freckly kids who had to wear t-shirts over their bathing suits.
-If your skin tone allowed you to get little tan, wearing SPF 8 was considered prudent.
+If your skin tone allowed you to get a little tan, wearing SPF 8 was considered prudent.

 Yet now, in 2019, it is impossible to find sunscreen with a protection factor of even ten.
-Below 15 SPF cannot be sold at CVS, everything is PABA-free, and sun products with 50 SPF labels seem to be waiting primly for a spot in Miss White’s designer handbag.
+Below 15 SPF cannot be sold at CVS, everything is PABA-free, and rows of sun products with 50 SPF labels seem to be waiting primly for a spot in Miss White’s designer handbag.

 Why the SPF 50 when 15 used to be just fine?
 What is PABA, and why must one be free from it?
 And what really happens to beams when they meet a cream?

 SPF is only half of the protection story.

 First, SPF, if you didn’t know, means “Sun Protection Factor,” and refers to time.
 If you could normally stay in the sun for a half hour without burning, but a cream lets you go burn-free for twelve, then its SPF would be 24, as in twelve times as long, i.e. the whole day.
 But SPF pertains only to burning, and does not indicate how safe you may or may not be from slower-cooking UV-A rays.